mcv-m1-project-2018/Team8/week2/README.md

 python main.py [options]
 ```
 With the options you can activate or deactivate different modules and/or change variables.
 Main features are explained in Options section.
+**The code execution has been resumed in the examples section (see the final section of the README.md).**
 ## Options
 ### Datasets
 Default values of Training and Dataset paths are `./Dataset/train` and `./Dataset/test`.
 You can change dirs with `-imdir TRAINING_PATH` or `-testdir TEST_PATH` flags respectively.